For manuscripts submitted from 01 February 2014

 Upon internet publication the paper is opened for public review and discussion, during which interactive comments can be published by designated referees (anonymous or named) and all interested members of the scientific community (named).
 Normally, every discussion paper shall receive at least two Referee Comments; for more information see Interactive Public Discussion.

-Submission of a revised manuscript is expected only if the authors have satisfactorily addressed all comments, and if the revised manuscript meets the high quality standards of BG (MS Evaluation Criteria).
-In case of doubt, the authors shall consult the editor if she/he recommends preparation and submission of a revised manuscript or not.
+Submission of a revised manuscript is expected only if the authors have satisfactorily addressed all comments, and if the revised manuscript meets the high quality standards of BG (review criteria).
+In case of doubt, the authors shall consult the Editor on whether she/he recommends preparation and submission of a revised manuscript or not.
 Normally the revised manuscript should be submitted no later than 4 to 8 weeks after the end of the open discussion.
 If more time is required for manuscript revision, the authors can request an extension.

 Publication of Final Revised Paper in BG

 In case of acceptance the final revised paper is typeset and proofread.
 Then it is published on the BG Website with a direct link to the preceding original paper and interactive discussion in BGD.
 In addition, all referee and Editor reports, the authors' response, as well as the different manuscript versions of the peer-review completion will be published (only valid for manuscripts submitted from 01 February 2014).
 All publications (original paper, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via internet and the final revised paper is also accessible as print copy.

 The timing indicated above is a guideline which may have to be modified according to the availability and response times of editors, referees, and authors.